screwyprof/nix-config/README.md

 # Nix Configuration

-Personal Nix configuration for MacOS (Apple Silicon).
+Personal Nix configuration for macOS and Linux systems.

-## Features
+## Setup
-- Nix-Darwin system configuration
-- Home Manager for user environment
-- Nix-Homebrew integration with managed taps
-- Development shells for Go, Rust, and Nix
-- Pre-commit hooks for Nix code quality

-## Prerequisites
+### Prerequisites

-1. Sign in to your iCloud account
+1. Sign in to your iCloud account and enable iCloud Drive:
+   - Open System Settings > Apple ID
+   - Sign in if needed
+   - Enable iCloud Drive
+   - Wait for initial sync to complete

 2. Make sure Git is available:
    ```bash